godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 weapon, we can interact with them without having to know which weapon we are using, which makes our code much more modular because we can add weapons without having to change much of the code in ``Player.gd`` and it will just work.

-If we could write all of the code in ``Player.gd``, but then ``Player.gd`` will get increasingly harder to manage as we add weapons.
+We could write all of this code in ``Player.gd``, but then ``Player.gd`` will get increasingly harder to manage as we add weapons.
 By using a modular design with a consistent interface, we can keep ``Player.gd`` nice and neat, while also making it easier to add/remove/modify weapons.

 _________

 In ``_ready`` we simply pass over it.

-There is one thing of note though, an assumption we're assuming we'll fill in ``Player.gd``.
+There is one thing of note though, an assumption that we'll fill in ``Player.gd`` at some point.

 We are going to assume that ``Player.gd`` will pass themselves in before calling any of the functions in ``Weapon_Pistol.gd``.